opt-nc/yamlfixer/README.md

 Both summaries and diagnostic information are sent to stderr.

-This command exits with `-2` if yamllint is not available on your system.
+This command exits with `-3` if there are incompatible command line options.
+It exits with `-2` if yamllint is not available on your system.
 Otherwise it exits with `0` if all input files either are skipped or successfully pass `yamllint` strict mode, else `-1`.